 First and foremost, I’m trying to bring my own opinion and remain as unaffected by others as possible.
 Of course, I need the facts to do that.
 Wikipedia is a good source of information, but often not very accurate.
 It’s a good starting point, but I prefer more credible sources from reputable historians and specialists.

-Procedural materials are defined nodes.
+Procedural materials are defined by nodes.
 Sometimes hundreds of them.
 Each node has its own function and each must be recalculated millions of times during rendering.
 I need tens of thousands of images for each animation.
 Therefore, it makes sense to bake such material into texture maps.
-So GPUs don’t need recalculate everything again and again.
+So GPUs don’t need to recalculate everything again and again.

 Most used texture maps: